-Now that you’ve learned about predisposing factors in detail, we will now move on and discuss two other equally-important factors that contribute to the development of periodontal disease – risk and modifying factors.
+Now that you’ve learned about predisposing factors in detail, we will now move on and discuss two other equally-important factors that contribute to the development of Periodontal Gum Disease – risk and modifying factors.
 Again, these factors are systemic factors that are either a medical problem or a behavioral condition.
-They differ in the sense that a risk factor increases your chances of developing the disease, while modifying factor hastens disease progression by affecting the body’s immune response.
+They differ in the sense that a risk factor increases your chances of developing the disease while modifying factor hastens disease progression by affecting the body’s immune response.

 Disorders that Affect Immunity:

-Immune disorders contribute to periodontal disease via any of these two ways.
+Immune disorders contribute to Periodontal Gum Disease via any of these two ways.
 First is by exaggerating the body’s immune response to bacteria in plaque and second by impairing the response itself, making the individual at high risk for infection.

 Stress is not a disease itself, but rather a serious condition that could lead to health problems such as high blood pressure and cancer to name a few.
-Recently, it also has been found to be linked to periodontal disease.
+Recently, it also has been found to be linked to Periodontal Gum Disease.

 According to studies, stress depresses the body’s immune system, making it more difficult to fight off disease-causing organisms.

 Certain medications can impact periodontal health.
 These include birth control pills, calcium channel blockers, and antiepileptics to name a few.
 Birth control pills mess with periodontal tissues by exaggerating the body’s immune response to plaque, while calcium channel blockers and anti-epileptics cause gingival enlargement which makes plaque removal very difficult.